szu-ljh2020/MARS/README.md

-# Reference implementation of our paper A Motif-based Autoregressive Model for Retrosynthesis Prediction
+# Reference implementation of our paper: A Motif-based Autoregressive Model for Retrosynthesis Prediction

 # conda environment
 We recommend to new a Conda environment to run the code.